First Time (TV series)

 First Time is a 2010 Philippine television drama romance series broadcast by GMA Network.
 Directed by Andoy Ranay, it stars Barbie Forteza, Joshua Dionisio and Jake Vargas.
-It premiered on February 8, 2010 on the network's Telebabad line up replacing Ikaw Sana.
-The series concluded on May 28, 2010 with a total of 78 episodes.
-It was replaced by Langit sa Piling Mo in its timeslot.
+It premiered on February 8, 2010 on the network's Telebabad line up.
+The series concluded on May 28, 2010 with a total of 77 episodes.

 The series is streaming online on YouTube.